 CMS/AMA guidance for ICD-10 flexibility

 Three months before the Oct.
 1, 2015 deadline, CMS and the AMA announced efforts to continue to help physicians prepare for ICD-10.
-Read about CMS’s response to AMA concerns, as well as CMS’s Clarifying Questions and Answers document.
+Read about CMS’s response to AMA concerns, as well as CMS’s Clarifying Questions and Answers (PDF) document.

 The AMA has long advocated for physicians by voicing concerns with the code set to powerful stakeholders and policymakers.
 Read the most recent advocacy letters, calls, responses and testimonies.